erichards52/Master-Project/README.md

 ##### makeDB.sh
 THIS SCRIPT MUST BE RUN FROM WITHIN THE ORIGINAL KAIJU DIRECTORY WHERE ALL OTHER .SH SCRIPTS ARE CONTAINED.
 DO NOT ATTEMPT TO RUN THIS SCRIPT OUTSIDE OF THIS ENVIRONMENT.

-Invoking the command 'makeDB.sh -e -v -t 12' will automatically create a Kaiju database.
+Invoking the command `makeDB.sh -e -v -t 12` will automatically create a Kaiju database.
 The name of the database is not relevant as it is not included within the commands to query the database.
 It is best to run this command within a separate directory which has already been named appropriately (i.e.: I ran this command once I had created a directory called "kaijudb".)
 This script will create arachael genome, human genome, bacterial genome and viral genome.